 Line Producer - See Production Manager for a very similar job description.

 Property Master - Responsible for the procurement, placement and maintenance of set props, hand props and action props.
-Props are items that are used by an actor; set dressing are items that appear on camera but are not used by an actor.
+Props are items that are used by an actor; set dressing are items that appear on camera but are not held or used by an actor.